DassoParis/MySQLBasics/README.md

 7) Create a 'test' database on your MySQL server

-8) inside this 'test' databse import the 'Classe' table located in this project at this path
+8) inside this 'test' database import the 'Classe' table located in this project at this path
-   '.../MySQLBasics-master/Resources/classe_table.sql', find help on this thread discussion => https://stackoverflow.com/questions/6682916/how-to-take-backup-of-a-single-table-in-a-mysql-database
+   '.../MySQLBasics-master/Resources/classe_table.sql'.
+Find help on 'importing a table' on this thread discussion => https://stackoverflow.com/questions/6682916/how-to-take-backup-of-a-single-table-in-a-mysql-database

 9) Launch the application by: